Advitya17/AutoBrickify/README.md

 ## Purpose of the offered implementation
 Programming a HVAC system to measure and change airflow rates from maximum to minimum and monitor the CO2 Density and Relative Humidity in a classroom and a conference room inside the EBU3B (CSE) building at UC San Diego.

-Currently it supports a rudimentary data ingestion component, actions with targets, and has an initial (work in progress in terms of best software engineering practices) implementation of the functions which is used with some testing data.
+Currently it supports a data ingestion component, actions with targets, and has the final implementation of the functions used with a testing sample and all extracted datasets.

 ## Contents
 The current contents of this repository include: